 At the time of application to the MSN program, the applicant also applies for admission to Gonzaga University.
-The applicant must have a bachelor's degree from an accredited college or university, be licensed as a Registered Nurse, and submit one official transcript from each college, university, and/or nursing program attended.
+The applicant must have a bachelor's degree from a regionally accredited college or university, be licensed as a Registered Nurse, and submit one official transcript from each college, university, and/or nursing program attended.

-Students who are admitted without a bachelor's degree in nursing must take some foundational nursing courses before completing master's-level courses, e.g., statistics, research, and community health nursing.
+Students who have an RN license with a bachelor's degree in another field must take some foundational nursing courses before completing master's-level courses, e.g., statistics, research, philosophy, and community health nursing.
 The decision to admit an applicant to the MSN program is based on consideration of the individual's overall portfolio including:

 - 1. Cumulative GPA of 3.0 or better (4.0 scale). - 2.
 Evidence of a current unencumbered RN license. - 3.
-One official transcript from every college and university or nursing school attended.
+One official transcript from every college, university, and/or nursing program attended.
 Only degrees and/or courses from regionally accredited institutions will be accepted. - 4.
 Current curriculum vitae (CV). - 5.
-Two letters of recommendation from individuals such as employers, colleagues, or professors who can attest to the applicant's leadership, interpersonal skills, professional practice, critical thinking and judgment, and potential for advanced study. - 6.
-If GPA is less than 3.0 or bachelor degree is from a competency-based program, satisfactory score on the Miller Analogy Test or the Graduate Record Exam within the last five years. - 7.
-Typewritten statement (maximum 500 words) that describes the applicant's:

-- a. interest in the MSN Program and specific MSN option - b. professional goals - c. personal and professional strengths - d. professional experiences - 8.
+Two letters of recommendation from individuals such as employers, colleagues, or professors who can attest to the applicant's leadership, interpersonal skills, professional practice, critical thinking and judgment, and potential for advanced study.
+(Those applying the FNP track are required to have a letter of recommendation from a supervisor.) - 6.
+Typewritten statement that describes the applicant's: - a) interest in the MSN Program and specific MSN track - b) professional goals - c) personal and professional strengths - d) professional experiences - 7.
 Non-native English speakers are required to provide proof of English proficiency.
-Gonzaga University accepts the following: - a. score of 6.5 or better on the IELTS, - b. official TOEFL score of at least 88 ibt or 580 pbt, - c. completion of an Associate's degree in Nursing or a diploma in nursing from an institution where English is the primary medium of instruction.
+Gonzaga University accepts the following: - a) score of 6.5 or better on the IELTS, or - b) official TOEFL score of at least 88 ibt or 580 pbt, or - c) completion of an Associate's degree in Nursing or a diploma in nursing from an institution where English is the primary medium of instruction.

-Required Core Courses for All MSN Options: 15 Credits
+Required Core Courses for All MSN Tracks: 15 Credits

-All of the core courses are offered online and must be completed for all of the specialty options.
+All of the core courses are offered online and must be completed for each of the specialty tracks.
 These courses provide the theoretical foundation for role development and expose the students to concepts and issues that undergird all areas of advanced nursing practice.
 Courses include content in health policy analysis and development, information management, evidence-based practice, and leadership.

-NURS 561 Information Technology and Data Management 3 credits NURS 562 Theoretical Foundations for Healthcare Improvement 3 credits NURS 563 Evidenced-Based Practice for Quality and Safety 3 credits NURS 564 Contemporary Healthcare Environment 3 credits NURS 565 Clinical Prevention for Diverse Populations 3 credits
+NURS 561 Information Technology and Data Management 3 credits

+NURS 562 Theoretical Foundations for Healthcare Improvement 3 credits

+NURS 563 Evidenced-Based Practice for Quality and Safety 3 credits

+NURS 564 Contemporary Healthcare Environment 3 credits

+NURS 565 Clinical Prevention for Diverse Populations 3 credits

-Health Systems Leadership (HSL) Option: 36 Credits (including Core)
+Health Systems Leadership (HSL) Track: 36 Credits (including Core)

-This option prepares Registered Nurses to assume leadership and administrative positions in inpatient, ambulatory care, and community-based settings.
+This track prepares Registered Nurses to assume leadership and administrative positions in inpatient, ambulatory care, and community-based settings.
 Students gain knowledge and competency in financial and human capital management, as well as strategies for responding to the ethical and legal issues encountered in administrative roles.
 The HSL core courses are offered online.
 Practicum experiences are arranged by the student to meet identified learning needs.
 There is a required two-day, on-campus immersion during the last practicum course.